Memorial Page - NFA Class of 1960

 Laganaro, Lynda Russell

-Lynda Laganaro of Continental Drive, New Windsor, died October24, 1988 at Cornwall Hospital after a short illness.
+Lynda Laganaro of New Windsor, died October24, 1988 after a short illness.
 Born October 6, 1942, she was the daughter of Gertrude Russell and the late Livingston Russell, and the wife of John T. Laganaro.
 Survivors include her widower at home, one son Ricci Laganaro at home, one daughter Danine Laganaro at home, her mother Gertrude Buzzell of Newburgh, one sister Barbara Higby of Las Vegas, NV.

 Mackey, Joyce McDonough

-Joyce K. Mackey McDonough, of the Town of New Windsor, peacefully entered into rest on June 14, 2014 at St. Luke’s Cornwall Hospital with her loving family by her side.
-The daughter of the late Harold and Margaret Mackey, she was born on March 6, 1942 in Newburgh, NY.
+Joyce K. Mackey McDonough, of New Windsor, peacefully entered into rest on June 14, 2014 with her loving family by her side.
+The daughter of the late Harold and Margaret Mackey, she was born on March 6, 1942 in Newburgh.
 She was a devoted mother, grandmother and great grandmother.
-She is survived by her loving children: sons William H. McDonough of Myrtle Beach SC and Michael McDonough of Montgomery, NY; her daughters Patricia A. Groom and Kelly McDonough of New Windsor, NY; her siblings: Doris DeCrosta of Newburgh NY, Robert and his wife Isabella Mackey of Newburgh, and Ruthy Lake and husband Bruce of SC; her grandchildren: William, Ryan, Shane, Tracy, Brian, Jessica, Adam, Nicole, Mikey, Kelsey, Ashley and Patrick; her great granddaughter: Myiaah.
-She is predeceased by her sister Alice Riss, and her brothers Frank and William.
-The family would like to extend a special thanks to Dr. Dilorenzo, the nurses in ICU and the nurses of the 4th floor at St. Luke’s Hospital.
+She is survived by her loving children: sons William H. McDonough of Myrtle Beach, SC and Michael McDonough of Montgomery; her daughters Patricia A. Groom and Kelly McDonough of New Windsor; her siblings: Doris DeCrosta of Newburgh, Robert and his wife Isabella Mackey of Newburgh, and Ruthy Lake and husband Bruce of SC; her grandchildren: William, Ryan, Shane, Tracy, Brian, Jessica, Adam, Nicole, Mikey, Kelsey, Ashley and Patrick; her great granddaughter: Myiaah.
+She was predeceased by her sister Alice Riss, and her brothers Frank and William.

 Maher, Michael V.